 It’s unfortunate we live in a world where people try to take advantage of our natural tendency to trust others.
 Protecting your information requires diligence, and by using some of these tips, you can make sure you don’t accidentally take the bait.

 About the Author:

-Dawn Eades is a customer service specialist and bank officer at Central National Bank.
+Dawn Eades is a treasury management representative and bank officer at Central National Bank.
 Whether it’s working in her garden or trimming trees with a chainsaw, Dawn loves to be outside.
 She also enjoys spending time with her daughter.
 The two are actively involved in the Girl Scouts’ Central Texas chapter.